 For example, if the injured party experiences chronic migraines a few weeks after a rear-end collision, this could be the result of a brain, neck, or back injury that was not immediately apparent at the time of the car accident.

 Tolling of Nevada Personal Injury Statute of Limitations

 A Statute of Limitations toll means that something has prevented the statute from “running” for a period of time.

 The Nevada Statute of Limitations is typically tolled when the victim is a minor; under the age of 18, or is otherwise found mentally incompetent by the court.
 Tolling applies under the following situations under Nevada personal injury law:

 - All personal injury cases with the exception of medical malpractice.
 If the victim was a minor when they suffered an injury, the Statute of Limitations begins on their 18th birthday.

 - In medical malpractice cases that affect a minor, the victim’s legal guardian is responsible for filing all personal injury paperwork within the Nevada Statute of Limitations period on behalf of their child.

 If you fail to file a claim within the Nevada Personal Injury Statute of Limitations period, it is likely that your attempts to recover compensation from the at-fault party will be unsuccessful.

-It is imperative that you consult with a Las Vegas attorney as quickly as possible following your accident or discovery of injury.
+It is imperative that you consult with a Las Vegas personal injury lawyer as quickly as possible following your accident or discovery of the injury.
 Your attorney will make sure your claim is properly filed within the Statute of Limitations timeframe so you can successfully recover damages that are owed to you.

 Contact us to schedule a free, no-obligation case review.
 Our law firm works on a contingency fee basis; that means you do not pay us unless we recover your settlement.